alltherooms/http-proxy/README.md

 var HttpProxy = require("http-proxy");

 httpProxy = new HttpProxy({
+  auth: "user:password", //Authorization credentials.
+Defaults to undefined (no authorization required)
   cache: {
     enabled: true, //defaults to false (no caching)
     path: "/path/to/cache/dir", //if `enabled` was set to true, this path must be specified, otherwise, an Error will be thrown.
     ttl: 60000 //cache TTL
   },
-  auth: "user:password" //Authorization credentials.
-Defaults to undefined (no authorization required) });
+  proxy: "http://some.other.proxy:8181" //Other proxy to chain to });

 httpProxy.listen(8080);